Spain Explained

-Property in Spain should be registered on the Land Registry or ‘Registro de la Propiedad’.
-This is an official record of who the owners are and contains other important pieces of information.
-But what is the purpose of this register and how does it work in practice?
+Property in Spain should be registered on the Spanish Land Registry or ‘Registro de la Propiedad’.
+Full of essential information, this is an official record of Spanish land owners.
+But what exactly is this register and how does it really work?

-The Registro de la propiedad or Land Registry is an official record that includes information about who owns a property.
-Also includes if there are any charges, mortgages or encumbrances on it.
-It can also help establish where the property boundaries are, the type of land it is built on and is an important check for anyone considering buying a property in Spain.
+The Spanish Land Registry is an official record that includes information about who owns a property and details around any charges, fees or mortgages related to the property.
+It can help establish where the property boundaries are and the type of land it is built on.
+It’s an important check for anyone considering buying a property in Spain.

 The Spanish government manages this official register, overseen by the Ministry of Justice.
-The Land Registry protects property rights and may provide critical information via the ‘nota simple’ including among others Court precautionary measures, rentals or construction infraction.
+The Land Registry protects property rights and may provide critical information via the ‘nota simple’.
+This can include legal or precautionary measures, rental details or any construction infractions.

-Checking the Land Registry site for information about a property you intend to sell can also prove to be useful.
-This is the crucial information your potential buyer will seek.
-Avoid losing a sale due to undisclosed recorded issues.
+Checking the Land Registry site for information about a property you intend to sell can also be useful.
+This is the crucial information your potential buyer will want to know.
+You could avoid a sale falling through by ensuring that the information on the Spanish Land Registry is correct and up to date.

 Checking out the Land Registry